Costa Tropical Guide

 Fishing is also very popular along Costa Tropical coastline - take a look in most of the harbours and you will see swarms of large fish swimming in the clear waters.
 You can hire fishing tackle locally if you don't want to bring your own, and fishing day trips are available at most of the major resorts.

 If you have children, there is a water park at Almunecar on the beach front.
-It isn't the most spectacular in Andalucia, but will keep the children happy for a few hours.
+It isn't the most spectacular in Andalusia, but will keep the children happy for a few hours.

 Getting around the Costa Tropical

 The E15/AP-7 is a non-toll motorway which follows the coastline of Costa Tropical from Almunecar (La Herradura side) to Malaga in the west.
 The road isn't the fastest due to the undulating nature of the terrain, but generally the road isn't that busy which means you can usually get from one side of the region to the other in around an hour.
-From Almeria to Almunecar the motorway is replaced by the slower, mainly single-lane N340.
+From Almeria to Almunecar the E15/AP-7 motorway has linked up the area with a good road making it easier than the single lane national road it previously had.

 There are no train stations on the Costa Tropical, so local buses are the best option to get around if you don't have a car.
 There are regular buses to and from Malaga Airport to Almunecar and most of the main resorts run by Alsa.
 Alsa buses also run to the Costa Tropical from Almeria Airport via Almeria.

 There is no airport in the Costa Tropical, so there are 3 choices of where to fly to depending where you are staying.
-Malaga Airport in the Costa del Sol is around 1 hour by car from the western edge of Costa Tropical and Almeria Airport is around a 1 hour drive to the east.
-Granada Airport is around 45 minutes to the north, but is a small airport and doesn't offer a huge choice of flights.
+Malaga Airport in the Costa del Sol is around 1 hour by car from the western edge of Costa Tropical Granada Airport is around 45 minutes to the north. and Almeria Airport is around an hours drive to the east.

 Below is a quick guide to help you choose the most suitable resort in Costa Tropical: